OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-2-understanding-git/quiz/quiz.md

                     "git branch <branch-name>",
                     "git push"
                 ],
-                correctAnswer: 2,
+                explanations: [
-                explanation: "git branch creates a new branch for you to work on."
+                    "Checkout switches branches but doesn't create them.", "Merge combines branches; it doesn't create new ones.", "git branch creates a new branch.",
+                    "Push sends commits to the remote repository."
+                ],
+                correctAnswer: 2
             }
         ];